What Is The Ping Welsh Junior Tour?

-As there will be a lot of very young players at these events it is a condition of entry that each player must be accompanied by a parent/guardian whilst they are at a Welsh Junior Tour event to be responsible for their well-being.
+As there will be a lot of very young players at these events it is a condition of entry that each player must be accompanied by a parent/carer whilst they are at a Ping Welsh Junior Tour event to be responsible for their well-being.

-The role of the parent/guardian at the event will vary depending upon the category their player is playing in;
+The role of the parent/carer at the event will vary depending upon the category their player is playing in;

-In the U14 categories parents/guardians are welcome to watch but must keep a reasonable distance away from play.
-They may ball spot or help in searching for a ball but other than that must not communicate with the player.
+- In the U14 categories parents/carers are welcome to watch but must keep a reasonable distance away from play.
+They may ball spot or help in searching for a ball but must not caddy for their player

-In the U8 category as well as keeping score the parent/guardian may assist their player by pulling a trolley or carrying a bag and may give advice but must keep off the putting greens.
+- In the U8, U10 & U12 categories as well as keeping score the parent/carer may assist their player by pulling a trolley or carrying a bag.

 For more information about how you can help your children in their chosen sport please follow this link ‘supporting children in sport’.